milosoria/transfer-spotify/README.md

 # Spotify Account Transfer

+> **Personal Project Disclaimer**: This tool was created for personal use to solve my own need to transfer data between Spotify accounts.

 A web application that enables users to transfer data from an old Spotify account to a new one without manual copying.
+Built as a personal solution for migrating music libraries when switching between Spotify accounts.

 ## Features